zipper555/ADA-PhoneBook/README.md

 # ADA-PhoneBook
-A simple phone book implementation in ada.
+A simple phone book implementation in Ada.

 Application: